 A regulation 123 list sets out the infrastructure that will be eligible to be funded through CIL.
 The Infrastructure can be generic types of infrastructure or more project/item specific.
-The Draft Regulation 123 List draws heavily upon the infrastructure requirements set out in the Adopted Merthyr Tydfil Local Development Plan up to 2021 (LDP) and reflects the infrastructure requirements necessary to bring forward development identified in the LDP.
+The Draft Regulation 123 List draws heavily upon the infrastructure requirements set out in the Adopted Merthyr Tydfil Local Development Plan up to 2021 (LDP) and the Replacement Merthyr Tydfil Local Development Plan (2016-2031) that is scheduled for adoption in early 2020.
+The Regulation 123 List of Infrastructure reflects the infrastructure requirements necessary to bring forward development identified in the LDP.